quiram/developer-legacy-index/README.md

 Multiple factors can affect the validity of the score (technical debt, development practices, etc.), so take these results with a pinch of code.

+To learn more read the [article](https://www.javaadvent.com/2021/12/using-jgit-to-analyse-the-legacy-of-individual-developers.html) and/or watch the [presentation](https://youtu.be/kvn3NY5_ITQ).

 ## Build

 ```